 Mental Awakening will not disclose a client’s personal information except when:

 - When failure to disclose the information would place a client or another person at serious risk to life, health or safety.

 - When providing a written report to another professional or agency. e.g. a GP or a lawyer.

 - When discussing the material with another person, e.g. a parent or health provider

 - When disclosure is otherwise required or authorised by law.

 Personal information will never be used, sold, rented or disclosed for any other purpose.

-If clients have concerns about the management of their personal information, they may inform Mental Awakening.
-Upon request, they can obtain a copy of the Australian Privacy Principles which describe their rights and how their personal information ought to be handled.
+If clients have concerns about the management of their personal information, they may inform Mental Awakening and obtain a copy of the Australian Privacy Principles which describe their rights and how their personal information ought to be handled.

 Contact by Mental Awakening